 Setup LUA Script to Change PID & Betaflight Settings

 You can install a LUA script that allows you to change many Betaflight settings on your quad, including PID, rates, looptime, filters parameters, as well as your VTX channels and power level!

-The setup process is very similar to using SmartPort, except your don’t need to change any settings in Betaflight because it’s all done in this tutorial (i.e. Telemetry).
-You only need to following the instructions to download the LUA script and set it up in the Taranis, and you are good to go!
+The setup process is very similar to using SmartPort, except your don’t need to change any settings in Betaflight because we have configured everything necessary in this tutorial (i.e. Telemetry).
+You only need to following the instructions to download the LUA script to the Taranis, and you are good to go!